novafacile/novagallery/README.md

 ### Private Mode
 * In `nova-config/site.php` you can set a PHP password hash
 * The password hash has to be created with the standard PHP function `password_hash()`
-* If you can't generate a password hash by your own, you can use our password hash generatore: [Password Hash Generator](https://tools.nova.ms/password-hash-generator)
+* If you can't generate a password hash by your own, you can use our password hash generator: [Password Hash Generator](https://tools.nova.ms/password-hash-generator)

 ## Nice to Know